Ivan-Shish/Aleo/phase1-coordinator/docs/CoordinatorRequirements.md

 A **Setup Ceremony** (or **Setup** for short) is currently necessary pre-requisite task for a Zero Knowledge cryptography system.
 The aim of a setup is to generate a set of [parameters](#parameters) using random numbers which will be used as a basis for proofs **TODO is this correct?**.
 In order for the system to be trustworthy, the source of randomness needs to be discarded.
 The ceremony is in effect, a public stage-show where members of the public are invited to participate as [contributor](#contributor)s.
 The advantage of involving multiple contributors from the public is that in order for the system to be trustworthy, only one contributor needs to be honest with disposing of their source of randomness used to generate parameters.

-In contrast to previous public setup ceremonies, aleo setup will be making use of the [Optimistic Pipelining](#optimistic-pipelining) technique to allow more contributions in a shorter space of time.
+In contrast to previous public setup ceremonies, Aleo setup will be making use of the [Optimistic Pipelining](#optimistic-pipelining) technique to allow more contributions in a shorter space of time.

 Extra useful references: